-- The Minnesota Chapter of the American Harp Society Membership costs $15 a year for adults, $5 for students.
-They hold meetings every two months which involve fun discussions with other harpists, some low-key performance opportunities and educational workshops, and usually food!
+- The Minnesota Chapter of the American Harp Society Membership costs $15 a year for adults and only $5 for students.
+We hold meetings every two months which involve fun discussions with other harpists, some low-key performance opportunities and educational workshops, and usually food!

 - The Scottish Harp Society of America $18 per year

 - The Bulletproof Musician (Performance anxiety and effective practice methods)